 There are a number of charities / rescue organisations in the U.K. that rehome ex-battery hens.
 Most of these require you to register with them so that they can allocate some hens to you from their next rescue in that area.
 They usually do not charge a set fee for hens, but they will ask you for a donation to help support their work and running costs.
 We would encourage you not to go straight to the farmer.
 The charities will check birds over for you and will often trim overgrown nails or beaks before giving your birds to you.
 A list of the rehoming charities can be found at the bottom of our article: Ex-Battery Hens For Sale

 In the UK, you do not need to register with DEFRA unless you are keeping 50 or more poultry.
-When you count your birds, you must remember 'poultry' doesn't just mean chickens, you must include ducks, geese, guinea fowl and so on.
+When you count your birds, you must remember 'poultry' doesn't just mean chickens, you must include ducks, geese, guinea fowl, quail and so on.
 There is more information on the laws that concern chicken keepers on this page here.

 Finally...
 Once Ex Bats have settled in, they are just like other chickens and can be treated as such.
 There are lots of articles in our keeping chickens section that can help you to look after their needs.
 Most of all though, have some fun keeping them!